andrew/ultimate-awesome/README.md

 - [awesome-beatmaps](https://github.com/troke12/awesome-beatmaps) - :musical_score: Kumpulan beberapa Beatmap osu! bertemakan Indonesia.
 - [awesome-city-data](https://github.com/TStesco/awesome-city-data) - A curated list of open data sources to analyze and compare cities in a  holistic way à la data science and empower citizens.
 - [awesome-programming-podcasts](https://github.com/tuckpuck/awesome-programming-podcasts) - Podcasts are a great way to stay informed about what's happening in web development.
 This list has over 350 podcasts covering many parts of website design, development, and deployment.
 Contributions are welcome.
-- [awesome-cyber-security](https://github.com/tzurilabs/awesome-cyber-security) - A bunch of resources containing learning resources, certifications, security frameworks, bug bounties, podcasts and tools used for cyber security.
 - [awesome-computer-vision-resources](https://github.com/tzxiang/awesome-computer-vision-resources) - A curated list of awesome CV/ML resources for easy study and reference.
 - [awesome-synthetic-biology](https://github.com/vasa-develop/awesome-synthetic-biology) - A list of resources for synthetic biology.
 - [awesome-interactive-earth-viz](https://github.com/wangzcl/awesome-interactive-earth-viz) - Awesome interactive geoscience visualizations online.
 - [awesome-wtm](https://github.com/wethemakers-dev/awesome-wtm) - Awesome Links & Resources for WTM Team.
+- [awesome-vla-for-ad](https://github.com/worldbench/awesome-vla-for-ad) - Vision-Language-Action Models for Autonomous Driving: Past, Present, and Future.
 - [awesome-3D-gaussian-splatting](https://github.com/XiaomingX/awesome-3D-gaussian-splatting) - Curated list of papers and resources focused on 3D Gaussian Splatting, intended to keep pace with the anticipated surge of research in the coming months.
 - [awesome-data-engineer](https://github.com/xiaomingx/awesome-data-engineer) - This is a repo with links to everything you'd ever want to learn about data engineering.
 - [awesome-react](https://github.com/xiaomingx/awesome-react) - A collection of awesome things regarding React ecosystem.